tdwg/website/content/pages/conferences/2022/index.md

 - Space is limited for in-person attendance at the conference—reserve your space now.
 - The last day to register and pay for full access to the conference is **Friday 14 October 2022**.
+- The discounted room block at the Grand Hotel Millenium Sofia will expire **Friday 23 September 2022**
 - Links to join the virtual components of the conference (i.e, to Zoom and Slack)  will not be sent until payment is received.

 **Presentation deadlines:** see [Presentation information](https://www.tdwg.org/conferences/2022/presentation-info/)

 - 26 September 2022 - Deadline to upload talks to be presented virtually.
+Email with link sent 22 September via MailChimp.
 - 7 October 2022 - Deadline to upload posters and optional accompanying short videos

 ### Expired deadlines